-- Model of reality and man a ghost (no need for physical body)
+- Model of reality is that man is a ghost (no need for physical body)

 The functional point of view, by contrast with mechanical or mystical thinking, accepts the role of natural forces in human life, and understands that human choices interact with these natural forces but do not escape them.
 Nor is there any tragedy in not escaping them.
 Functional thinking seeks to understand human functioning and culture within a larger context of life.
 Folk wisdom, often conveyed in stories or jests, is a declining example of functional understanding.
 Folk wisdom is often dismissed as too simple.
 This is perhaps because the mechanical explanations we have become used to puts up a smoke screen of detail.

 In functionalism, the unit of interest is the process.
 Results are generally viewed as just 'snapshots' of ongoing processes.
 In human affairs processes and adventitious events are termed 'life' and not disregarded.
 Investigations are not meant to find a final truth for all people and all time, but a present truth.
 Things are described not so much in terms of what they are, but in terms of what they do.
 The observer is understood to have some impact but not to determine what happens entirely.

 A key understanding of functional thinking is that two apparently opposite phenomena often arise from the same stem.
 Famously this describes body and mind phenomena as being parallel and from the same origin.
 More pragmatically it explains splits in personality and polarization in relationships.

 Functionalism can also accept randomness, which both mechanization and mysticism have a hard time accepting.
 Randomness is not meaninglessness but just the incomplete correlation between events in the world and human will.
 Below are some aspects of functional thinking: